-Bonding with horses
+Bonding with your horse

 In the last post, we talked a bit about adulting.
 As much as we might be sick and tired of having to make grown-up decisions (I don’t know about you, but I’d be happy if I never had to decide what to cook for dinner again!).